bantonelli/ProEdify-patternlab/README.md

 * gzip compression
 * outputs compiled and gzipped CSS files to _/public/css_
     + also outputs human-readable CSS file into _/source/scss_ for debugging

-The following command will trigger SCSS compilation for development:
-> `gulp dev:styles`

 ### Production
 Features of production build:
 * Sass compilation